benjaminfuchs/git-wrapper/README.md

 git-wrapper
 ===========
+Initially based on the gist of mmueller: https://gist.github.com/mmueller/7286919

 This script allows you to wrap git and implement **pre-** and **post-command** hooks.
 Put this script in your **PATH** variable before your acutal git executable.